asmanarutoz/EZ2get/README.md

 This page isn't for a Big Lots location.

 #### For 17, please see http://www.easy2getfurniture.com/
-17) "90 day Payment Option11 banner:
+~~17) "90 day Payment Option11 banner:
-We don't offer a 90-day Payment Option in CA.
+We don't offer a 90-day Payment Option in CA.~~

 #### For 18-19, please see http://www.easy2getfurniture.com/Grey-with-Mirrored-Accents-Strips-ChestP
 5265.html as an example